GW231123: Likely a product of successive mergers from $\sim 10 $ stellar-mass black holes: Testing the Formation Hypotheses with Population Information

-Theoretical predictions and population analysis suggest that isolated binary evolution channels contribute to the LVK's BBH mergers \citep[see e.g.][]{2021ApJ...910..152Z, 2022ApJ...941L..39W, 2023arXiv230401288G, 2024ApJ...977...67L}, which are not expected to participate in subsequent hierarchical mergers \citep{2021NatAs...5..749G}.
-Only the BHs in dynamical formation channels may undergo hierarchical mergers, and potentially contribute to the GW231123-like events.
-Recent population analysis revealed a subpopulation of BHs, which dominates the mass range $\sim[20,40]~M_{\odot}$ \citep[see e.g.][]{2022ApJ...941L..39W, 2024arXiv240403166R, 2024ApJ...977...67L}, consistent with dynamical formation channels predicted by simulations \citep[see e.g.,][]{ 2020PhRvD.102l3016A, 2023MNRAS.522..466A}.
-Therefore, in estimating how many smaller BHs are required to build GW231123's components, we adopt the mass distribution of the BH subpopulation associated with first-generation BHs in dynamical formation channels, as identified by \citet{2024ApJ...977...67L}\footnote{Data and codes are available at \href{https://github.com/JackLee0214/Exploring-field-evolution-and-dynamical-capture-coalescing-binary-black-holes-in-GWTC-3/tree/main}{GitHub: Field V.S.
-Dyanmical}}.
-Figure~\ref{fig:generations} shows the mass distribution of hierarchical merger remnants produced by BHs drawn from this subpopulation, compared against the observed masses of GW231123.
-From these distributions, we infer that producing a BH of GW231123's primary mass would require merging roughly 6 first-generation BHs, while the secondary could be built from about 4 first-generation BHs (implying a total equivalent of $\sim10$ stellar-mass BHs to assemble the system's $\sim250~M_{\odot}$ total mass).
+{ As we have found that both components of GW231123 are more likely to be BHs beyond the second generation, it is worth investigating how many stellar-formed BHs constitute them.
+For this purpose, we have to specify the underlying first-generation BHs that contribute to the successive mergers.} Theoretical predictions and population analysis suggest that isolated binary evolution channels contribute to the LVK's BBH mergers \citep[see e.g.][]{2021ApJ...910..152Z, 2022ApJ...941L..39W, 2023arXiv230401288G, 2024ApJ...977...67L}, which are not expected to participate in subsequent hierarchical mergers \citep{2021NatAs...5..749G}.
+Only the BHs in dynamical formation channels may undergo hierarchical mergers, and potentially contribute to the GW231123-like events. { Some} population analyses revealed a subpopulation of BHs, which dominates the mass range $\sim[15,40]~M_{\odot}$ \citep[see e.g.][]{2022ApJ...941L..39W, 2024arXiv240403166R, 2024ApJ...977...67L}\footnote{See also \citet{2025arXiv250915646B} for analysis on GWTC-4, though their interpretation is different from us.}. { This subpopulation is consistent with dynamical formation channels predicted by simulations \citep[see e.g.,][]{ 2020PhRvD.102l3016A,2022MNRAS.517.2953T,2023MNRAS.522..466A,2025arXiv250608801F}.
+We note that the results are slightly different in \citet{2023arXiv230401288G}, which may be caused by the fact that the models in \citet{2023arXiv230401288G} have only two subpopulations when fitting the data that includes high-spin events, whereas models in \citet{2024ApJ...977...67L} consider three potential subpopulations.
+In general, there will be {at least} three subpopulations of BBHs: the first is for the field channels, the second is for the first-generation BBHs from dynamical channels, and the third is for the hierarchical mergers.
+We note that there are two modes in the posterior distribution of analysis from \citet{2023arXiv230401288G} (see their Figure 6), one mode (taking 76\% of samples) may have mixed BBHs from field channels and first-generation BBHs from dynamical channels (Dyn-1G) together, the other mode (taking 24\% of samples) may have mixed Dyn-1G BBHs with hierarchical mergers. } Therefore, in estimating how many stellar-mass BHs are required to build GW231123's components, we adopt the { possible} mass distribution of the Dyn-1G BHs identified by \citet{2024ApJ...977...67L}\footnote{Data and codes are available at \href{https://github.com/JackLee0214/Exploring-field-evolution-and-dynamical-capture-coalescing-binary-black-holes-in-GWTC-3/tree/main}{GitHub: Field V.S.
+Dyanmical}\citep{jacklee0214_2025_17572869}}. { Though the inferred mass function remains largely uncertain, it is broadly consistent with the prediction from some simulations \citep[e.g.,][]{2020PhRvD.102l3016A,2022MNRAS.517.2953T,2023MNRAS.522..466A,2025arXiv250608801F}.} { Please see Appendix~\ref{app:generation} for the details about generating the mass functions of higher-generation BHs.}